REDWOOD24/ATLAS-GRID-SIMULATION/README.md

 ### Notes

 - Information obtained from site data dumps.
-- CPUS based off GFLOPS obtained from data dumps from site, estimating 500 GFLOPS per core per cpu.
+- CPUs based off GFLOPS obtained from data dumps from site, estimating 500 GFLOPS per core per cpu.
 - Other estimates such as latency for connections, disk read and write bandwidths, cpu speed based on estimates.

 ## Job Manager